This 1846 hurricane would be a nightmare scenario for today’s crowded East Coast

 The freak hurricane of 1821 and why it should worry every Mid-Atlantic and Northeast coastal resident

-The Norfolk-Long Island Hurricane produced major coastal flooding and widespread tree and structural damage throughout the East Coast.
+The Norfolk-Long Island Hurricane produced major coastal flooding and widespread tree and structural damage along the East Coast.
 Storm surge reached downtown Norfolk along Water Street, a rare occurrence despite the street’s name.
 The storm tide in New York Harbor was at least 10 to 11 feet above average, perhaps as high as 13 feet, destroying some 300 feet of the Battery Park sea wall.

 Because of extensive dredging, channeling and filling, as well as long-term sea level rise, the New York measurements from 1821 do not correlate directly with modern-day data collected at the Battery.
 However, the storm surge there was “definitely comparable with Sandy of 2012,” Mock said.

-Linkin isn’t convinced that the newly reanalyzed 1846 storm would produce as much damage today as the 1821 storm would, but she thinks the 1846 event is worth further scrutiny, including a rigorous look at the buildings affected and the kinds of damage reported.
+Linkin is not convinced that the newly reanalyzed 1846 storm would produce as much damage today as the 1821 storm would, but she said the 1846 event is worth further scrutiny, including a rigorous look at the buildings affected and the kinds of damage reported.

 “Obviously they weren’t built to today’s standards,” Linkin said.
-“I think to really derive what the potential financial impact would be, you’d need to do something similar to what I did and others in the insurance industry have done: generate a wind field and storm surge inundation, and overlay it with today’s building stock and vulnerability.”
+“I think to really derive what the potential financial impact would be, you’d need to do something similar to what I did and others in the insurance industry have done: generate a wind-field and storm-surge inundation, and overlay it with today’s building stock and vulnerability.”

 The 1846 hurricane serves as a sober reminder of the havoc tropical cyclones can cause across the heavily populated Eastern Seaboard, as well as an especially vivid illustration of how vulnerable the Florida Keys are — particularly Key West, the most populous of the islands and the most difficult to evacuate.